 - In the top-right corner of the screen find and select the Export WAR button

-To deploy the WAR onto an app server
+To deploy the WAR onto your app server, consult the documentation for your application server.

 You can find more information on exporting and deployment at the BladeRunnerJS website.